timb-103/saas-starter-stack/interviews/publer.md

 We paid $40K in commissions last year and gained $219K more in ARR.

-I strongly believe in building it in-house as I did back in 2018.
+I strongly believe in building it in-house, as I did back in 2018.

-There are no high 3rd-party fees, it is easy to implement using PayPal's Mass Pay, and gives you the flexibility to tweak it as you wish.
+There are no high 3rd-party fees, it is easy to implement using PayPal's Mass Pay, and it gives you the flexibility to tweak it as you wish.

-For example, we offer different commission rates based on the revenue brought, I use it internally for the sales team, and we give bonuses and/or early access to our top affiliates.
+For example, we offer different commission rates based on the revenue brought and give bonuses and/or early access to our top affiliates.
+I also use it internally to track and reward the sales skills of the support team.

 I'm aiming to write a detailed guide soon.